chuhann/tp/docs/DeveloperGuide.md

 ### 4.7 Postpone Feature

-The proposed undo/redo mechanism is facilitated by `PostponeAction`.
+The proposed undo/redo feature is facilitated by `PostponeAction`.
 It extends `Action` to execute command given by the user, output are then passed on to `Ui` for display.
 Additionally, it implements the following operations:

 * `PostponeAction#act()` - Postpone the deadline or event task by the chosen parameter.
 * `PostponeAction#prepare()` - Parse user command to suitable parameter for `PostponeAction#act()` function.

-Given below is an example usage scenario and how the postpone mechanism behaves at each step.
+Given below is an example usage scenario and how the postpone feature behaves at each step.

 Step 1.
 The user executes `postpone [index]` command to postpone the targeted task.
 Command is then parsed by `PostponeAction#prepare()` to be passed as arguments for `PostponeAction#act()`.